This farmer gave 600 homes cheap electricity that the power company couldn't

 ANDUNGBIRU, East Java, Indonesia: Rasid came close to dying, twice.

-The first accident happened at the watermill.
+The first accident happened at the watermill that he built with his own hands.
 He got himself caught in a moving wheel linked to the generator, and it left him bedbound for four months with broken arms and fractured ribs.

 “And I couldn’t even eat,” he recalled.